gobbyo/IoT/docs/tutorial-rasp-segmentdisplay.md

     import time
     ```

-1. Copy and paste the method below having logic you bit shift tested,
+1. Copy and paste the method below having logic you bit shift tested to display a single digit.

     ```python
     def paintnumbers(val):